 Or watch a water puppet show at the Golden Dragon Water Puppet Theatre.
 The show tells a story of the spiritual life of Vietnamese people performed in water.
 This is one of the most unique things to do in Ho Chi Minh City.

-A centrally located rooftop bar with an awesome view is and pricey cocktails.
+A centrally located rooftop bar with an awesome view and pricey cocktails.

 Day 3 in Saigon: day trip from Ho Chi Minh

-On day 3, spend the day touring through Cu Chi Tunnel or Mekong Delta.
+For your third day in Ho Chi Minh City, take a day trip outside the busy city center and spend the day touring through the Cu Chi Tunnel or the Mekong Delta.
 You can find all the tour companies in the Bui Vien area or book ahead online.

 Cu Chi Tunnel